Open-Source-Armada/OSA-Zoog-Mk2/README.md

 The missile variant takes full advantage of the near zero cost of the hull, allowing you to deploy 5 missiles with next to no ship cost attached, it is basically the launcher and missiles.

 Ideally the launcher will be used to breach stations during siege, but I also expect it to be used as a risk free way to deploy some missiles.

-The missile varient takes full advantage of te near zero cost of the hull, allowing you to deploy 5 missiles with next to no ship cost attached, it is basicaly the launcher and missiles.

-Idealy the launcher will be used to breach stations during siege, but i also expect it to be used as a risk free way to deploy some missiles.